Himanshu121298/preassessmentTest/README.md

 # preassessmentTest
 # There is no other dependencices to add.

-#J ar (preassessment-0.0.1-SNAPSHOT.jar) is placed parallel to src folder
+# Jar (preassessment-0.0.1-SNAPSHOT.jar) is placed parallel to src folder

 # To see the API results please use below endpoints.